Energic 411 Winch/Treuil.

 The winch adaption was a excellent alternative to the motoculteur and the plow, when faced with difficult demanding terrain.
 Such as very steep slopes.
 With 9 speeds in a reinforced structure, the winch’s power could plough to depths of 50cm! the Treuil system could be mounted on to the PTO box within minutes.
 The position or the winch could be easily adjusted by the use of the correction screw system, with narrow wheels that gripped the terrain.
 This enabled smooth rewinding of the steel cable on to the revolving barrel.

 The new adaption system of the 409/411 was different to the separate model system on the older C7 and D9 winches, with their over-specification of components to cope with the riggers and stresses involved in winch work up to 250m away.
-See below on an Energic C7.
+See below the old winch system on an Energic C7.

 Engine.
 Single-cylinder Patissier engine, 11cv, 700cm3, air-cooled, four-stroke with enclosed Lateral valves (soupapes latérales).

 Lubrication.
 By constant circulation of oil held within the sump of the engine, 3.5 litres.
-The circulation pressure being attained from crankcase compression.
+The circulation pressure is attained from crankcase compression.

 Cooling.
 One large aluminium fan is mounted at the front of the engine, running on ball bearings.
 This system draws air into the hood circulating around the engine, ensuring cooling. this system was tested in extremely high temperatures and proved effective.

 Carburetor/Carburateur.
 Zenith 26 TH, standard. (later models sometimes had a Zenith 28 RXZ – first installed in the 511, 411 tracteurs and motoculteurs after 1954/5 – as a replacement repair).

 Starting.
 By hand crank, either direct on to the motor, or via the multiplicator.
 Both located at the front of the engine.

 Magneto/Magnéto.
 Morel CT – 1 or Lavallete, as standard equipment (also Bosch and Novi brands were used between 1945 and the 1960s to a lesser extent).